How the 2016 presidential campaign is being discussed on Reddit

 Using data from a nationally representative survey and a content analysis of around 165 million Reddit comments, Pew Research Center looked at the role of news on the site – and how Reddit users were discussing the presidential candidates in the lead-up to the primaries.
 Here are five key findings from the report:

-1Just 7% of U.S. adults are Reddit users, but nearly eight-in-ten (78%) of Reddit users say they get news on the site.
+1Just 4% of U.S. adults are Reddit users, but seven-in-ten Reddit users say they get news on the site.
 Nearly half (45%) of Reddit users report learning something about the 2016 presidential campaign in a given week on the site, a share comparable to those of Facebook and Twitter users and higher than other social networking sites.

 3Overall, Vermont Sen. Bernie Sanders was mentioned more frequently than any other candidate in May, June and September of 2015.
 Sanders was mentioned in about 165,000 comments, more than the number of mentions for the next two highest candidates combined: former Secretary of State Hillary Clinton, with about 85,000, and Donald Trump, with about 73,000.
 The main Sanders discussion forum, or subreddit, /r/SandersForPresident, offered not only discussion but opportunities to volunteer and raise funds for the candidate.